 In common with many not-for-profit organizations, Book Clubs for Inmates Inc. /Cercles de Lecture pour Détenus Inc. derives revenue from donations, the completeness of which is not susceptible to my obtaining evidence I considered necessary for the purpose of the audit.
-Accordingly, the evidence obtained of these revenues was limited to the amounts recorded in the accounts of Book Clubs for Inmates Inc. /Cercles de Lecture pour Détenus Inc. Therefore, I was unable to determine whether any adjustments might have been found necessary with respect to revenue, excess of revenue over expenses and cash flows from operations for the year ended December 31, 2019, current assets as at December 31, 2019, and fund balances as at January 1 and December 31 for the 2019 year-end.
+Accordingly, the evidence obtained of these revenues was limited to the amounts recorded in the accounts of Book Clubs for Inmates Inc. /Cercles de Lecture pour Détenus Inc..
+Therefore, I was unable to determine whether any adjustments might have been found necessary with respect to revenue, excess of revenue over expenses and cash flows from operations for the years ended December 31, 2020 and 2019, current assets as at December 31, 2020 and 2019, and fund balances as at January 1 and December 31 for both the 2020 and 2019 year-ends.
+My conclusion on the financial statements as at and for the year ended December 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.

 I conducted my audit in accordance with Canadian generally accepted auditing standards.
 My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
-I am independent of the not-forprofit in accordance with the ethical requirements that are relevant to my audit of financial statements in Canada, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I am independent of the not-for-profit in accordance with the ethical requirements that are relevant to my audit of financial statements in Canada, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my qualified opinion.